bluefox30/bluefox30.github.io/hero_facts.md

 ## Polearms
 <details>
   <summary>Pike</summary>
   Simple and effective, an inexpensive pike is a great weapon choice for starting heroes who find themselves short on gold.
-The spike dilivers sharp stabbing damage to enemies, and can even be thrown if needed.
+The spike delivers sharp stabbing damage to enemies, and can even be thrown if needed.
 </details>
 <details>